digidem/mapeo-crypto/README.md

 Returns `boolean` indicating if valid or not.

-### `projectKeyToPublicId(projectKey)`
+### `keyToPublicId(key)`

-Get a project public ID from the project key.
-The project public ID is a hash of the project key and safe to share publicly.
+Get a public ID from a key.
+The public ID is a hash of the key and safe to share publicly.
 The hash is encoded as [z-base-32](http://philzimmermann.com/docs/human-oriented-base-32-encoding.txt)

 #### Parameters

-- `projectKey: Buffer`
+- `key: Buffer`

-Returns `string` z-base-32 encoded hash of the project key
+Returns `string` z-base-32 encoded hash of the key

 ### Type `JoinRequest`